KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 ## 2. Analysis/ Reflection of Business Issues

-In this section, we delve into the process of reflection and analysis regarding key business issues we have encountered, and we will examine the rational behind the decisions we have agreed upon and providing clear justifications grounded in various considerations.
+In this section, we delve into the process of reflection and analysis regarding key business issues we have encountered, and we will examine the rationale behind the decisions we have agreed upon and provide clear justifications grounded in various considerations.

-1. The first stage of initial set-up:
+3.1	The first stage of the initial set-up
-• Analysis: The initial setup process is crucial as it sets the foundation for the entire mortgage management system.
-Users need to input key details accurately to ensure the calculations and management of their mortgage are done correctly.
+Analysis: Getting started is really important because it's the base of the whole mortgage management system.
+Users have to enter the right info to make sure their mortgage gets handled right.
-• Reflection: To address this business issue, the system must prioritize simplicity and straightforwardness in the setup process.
-Providing clear guidance and validation checks can help mitigate errors and ensure users start their mortgage journey smoothly.
+Reflection: To deal with this problem, the system has to make it easy and simple to set up.
+It should give clear instructions and check that everything's correct.

-2. Update mortgage:
+3.2	Update mortgage
-• Analysis: Changes in financial circumstances or loan terms are common occurrences for mortgage holders.
-Users need the flexibility to update their mortgage details easily and accurately within the system.
+Analysis: It's normal for people's finances or loan terms to change when they have a mortgage.
+Users should be able to easily and accurately update their mortgage info in the system.
-• Reflection: The system needs to empower users with the ability to make these updates.
-Ensuring that changes are reflected accurately.
+Reflection: The system should let users make these updates themselves.
+It needs to make sure the changes show up correctly.

-3. Transaction reporting:
+3.3	Transaction reporting
-• Analysis: Transaction reports provide users with insights into their payment history and remaining balances.
+Analysis: Transaction reports help users see their payment history and how much they still owe.
-• Reflection: Generating detailed and comprehensible transaction reports is important for users to track their historical data, and they will be able to get insights from the reports.
+Reflection: It's important for users to have detailed and easy-to-understand transaction reports so they can keep track of their history and understand what's going on.

-4. Mortgage editing:
+3.4	Mortgage editing
-• Analysis: Mortgage agreements may need adjustments over time to accommodate changes in circumstances or preferences.
-Users require the ability to edit specific details of their mortgage while maintaining data accuracy and consistency.
+Analysis: Sometimes, mortgage agreements have to change because of different situations or what users want.
+Users need to be able to change certain details of their mortgage while making sure everything stays accurate and consistent.
-• Reflection: Implementing editing features is essential to meet users' needs.
+Reflection: Adding editing features is really important to make sure users can do what they need to with their mortgage.

-5. Visualization chart:
+3.5	Visualization chart
-• Analysis: Visual representations of mortgage data can enhance users' understanding of their financial status and payment trends.
-Users require graphical charts that provide clear insights into their mortgage details.
+Analysis: Having pictures of mortgage data can help users understand their money situation and how they've been paying.
+Users need charts that show their mortgage info clearly.
-• Reflection: Implementing visual charts can enhance user experience and engagement.

-6. Authentication:
+Reflection: Adding charts can make it easier for users to understand and get interested in their mortgage.
+3.6	Authentication
-• Analysis: Users need a process to create and manage their accounts.
+Analysis: Users need a process to create and manage their accounts.
-• Reflection: Building an authentication system that allows users to log in, log out, change passwords, and the deleting account is essential.
+Reflection: Building an authentication system that allows users to log in, log out, change passwords, and delete accounts is essential.

-7. Personalization:
+3.7	Personalization
-• Analysis: Users should have the flexibility to edit or delete historical transactions to ensure the accuracy of their financial records.
+Analysis: Users should have the flexibility to edit or delete historical transactions to ensure the accuracy of their financial records.
-• Reflection: Users with full control over their dashboard and mortgage details and implement user-friendly editing and deletion options for historical transactions, allowing users to easily make changes as needed.
+Reflection: Users with full control over their dashboard and mortgage details and implement user-friendly editing and deletion options for historical transactions, allowing users to easily make changes as needed.

-8. Intuitive interface:
+3.8	Intuitive interface
-• Analysis: An intuitive interface is important for ensuring that users can easily navigate the mortgage management system and access its features without confusion.
+Analysis: An intuitive interface is important for ensuring that users can easily navigate the mortgage management system and access its features without confusion.
-• Reflection: We need to conduct usability testing and gather feedback from users to identify any pain points or areas of confusion.
-Based on this feedback, we can refine the interface design to ensure that it meets users' needs and expectations.
-Regular usability evaluations and updates are essential to maintain the system's usability over time.

-Note: Please read URS for more information
+Reflection: We should test how easy it is to use and ask users for feedback to find any problems or confusing parts.
+Then, we can make changes to the design to make sure it's what users want and expect.
+Doing these tests regularly and updating the system is important to keep it easy to use.

 ## 3. Analysis & Reflection of the Program Specifications
 In reflecting on the program specifications, we'll analyze the final software application and consider any necessary changes or modifications.
 Also, identify any potential gaps or inconsistencies and propose adjustments to ensure the successful implementation of the software.